What is the timing belt?

 Most timing belts are made from a rubber material.
 When it is subject to the high heat and friction within the engine, it becomes worn over time.
 The timing belt is at greater risk for breaking with age.

 What happens if I don’t replace the timing belt?

-How do I know when to replace the timing belt?
+How do I know when to replace the belt?

-Recommended maintenance schedules offer the mileage when the timing belt should be replaced based on the expected lifespan of the timing belt.
+Recommended maintenance schedules offer the mileage when timing belts should be replaced based on the expected lifespan of the belt.
 Depending on driving conditions and your vehicle, we recommend replacing the timing belt between 60,000 and 100,000 miles or sooner.